ZachHolmesDev/ZachHolmesDev/README.md

 ## 👨‍💻 About Me

-I'm a passionate **Junior Full Stack Developer and System Administrator** with a strong background in front-end and back-end development, Linux systems, and automation.
+I'm a passionate **Junior Full Stack Developer and System Administrator** with a strong background in front and back development, Linux systems, and automation.
 I thrive on solving real problems and making a difference to my team, continuously seeking opportunities to learn and grow.

 ## 💼 Professional Experience